Cape Town, South Africa

 Key points – Parallel 1

 - Challenges of sustainability are diverse and inter-connected

 - Pre-requisites include excellent science; medium to long term funding; development of human capacity & unlocking the innovation potential

 - Full life cycle must be planned.
 Including termination /change/cycles of development.
 Long term view required.

-- Science user base (enabled; funded; excellent) is paramount; public and politicians also need to be convinced of value of investment – need talented and trained people to ensure this.
-Outcry from scientists is often only heard when facility shuts down.
+- Science user base (enabled; funded; excellent) is paramount; public and politicians also need to be convinced of the value of investment – need talented and trained people to ensure this.
+An outcry from scientists is often only heard when facility shuts down.